fMRI Preprocessing and Quality Assessment¶

 Why specify output spaces?

-defines the spaces in which your data will be resampled.
+--output-spaces defines the spaces in which your data will be resampled.
 Common options include:

 - MNI152NLin2009cAsym: Standard volumetric template.